Energy, entropy, and arbitrage: Applications

-However we would like to think of $\pi$ as a mixture of sector portfolios, and each sector portfolio $\pi_i$ is a mixture of sector stocks.
+We may also think of $\pi$ as a mixture of sector portfolios, and each sector portfolio $\pi_i$ is a mixture of sector stocks.
 Hence, at the sector level we may also write

 Finally, for each sector portfolio, we have

 Let $a\cdot b$ denote the Euclidean inner product of two vectors $a$ and $b$.
 Putting (\ref{Two stage Eqn 3}) into (\ref{Two stage Eqn 2}), we get